Summary

 download netflix movie

 Step 5.
-Fine the Downloaded Netflix Videos
+Find the Downloaded Netflix Videos

 get output netflix movies